Fatima Beyina-Moussa: Early life and secondary education

 Fatima began her education at La Poste Primary School in Brazzaville and continued at Collège Mafoua Virgile in Brazzaville.
 In the fourth grade, her parents sent her to the European International School in Paris (Draveil, France).
 She completed her secondary education at Lycée Notre-Dame des Oiseaux (Verneuil-sur-Seine), where she graduated with a Bachelor’s degree (Economic Series) with honors.

 Higher education

 Fatima holds a Bachelor of Business Administration (Finance) from HEC Montreal, an MBA from the University of Ottawa, and a DEA (Advanced Studies Diploma) in Economics from Sciences Po Paris.
-She has also participated in numerous professional trainings, including at Harvard University’s Kennedy School of Government (Boston) and the IMF headquarters in Washington, DC.
+She has also participated in professional trainings, including at Harvard University’s Kennedy School of Government (Boston) and the IMF headquarters in Washington, DC.

 Professional career

 Fatima began her career as a financial auditor with the international firm Ernst & Young.
-She was recruited in Paris and sent to their office in Pointe-Noire, Congo, where, over a two-year period, she took part in a large number of audit and statutory audit assignments, first as an assistant and then as head of mission.
+She was recruited in Paris and sent to their office in Pointe-Noire, Congo.

 BEAC

-On the strength of her experience as a financial auditor, she passed the competitive examination for senior management staff at the BEAC (Bank of Central African States) and took part in the training of senior managers at the Bank's head office in Yaounde (Cameroon).

 At BEAC's National Directorate for the Congo, she was head of the Money Market Department and then head of the Balance of Payments and External Financial Relations Department.
 It was at BEAC that Fatima met her future husband, the Central African economist Bel-Gaza BEYINA.